Prepublication reading of Book: Cyberlaw

 - If you receive a draft and then wait a while and then decide to dig into it, consider checking back with me for a more current version.
 I am constantly revising (and getting sidetracked too).

 - There is a practical size and word count limit in the book.
 The book is a mile wide and an inch deep.
 In other words, I can't build out another X00 or X,000 words in an area.
-A lot needs to be a concise summary.
+For many areas it needs to be a concise summary.

 Book description and layout and audience